ASSAULT ON PRECINCT 13 (1976, The C K K Corporation, USA, 90 mins, Colour, 2.35:1, Mono/DTS 5.1, Cert: 15, Action Thriller) ∗∗∗∗

 Producer: J. S. Kaplan; Director: John Carpenter; Writer: John Carpenter; Director of Photography: Douglas Knapp (Metrocolor); Music: John Carpenter; Film Editor: John Carpenter (as John T. Chance); Art Director: Tommy Wallace.

-The film that provided the light to the touch paper on the career of its writer and director, John Carpenter (who also handled the music score and editing duties).
+This film provided light to the touch paper on the career of its writer and director, John Carpenter (who also handled the music score and editing duties).
 Carpenter had enjoyed some cult success with his comic sci-fi debut DARK STAR in 1974, but it was this film and its follow-up HALLOWEEN (1978) that cemented the deal.

 Initially dismissed in the US, the film gained its reputation in Europe the year following its release.
 This led to a re-appraisal by American critics and a re-release when Carpenter’s reputation was sealed with HALLOWEEN.
 The film itself became the subject of a less effective remake in 2005 and Carpenter would re-work the siege theme in his remake of THE THING (1980) and the later GHOSTS OF MARS (2001).